julianmendez/market/docs/README.md

 2. Get the Soda translator binary by either doing the following:
    - a. download the Linux binary from [releases][soda-releases]
    - b. **or** clone the [Soda repository][soda-repo] and compile it, by either:
-      - i. run the `makeall.sh`, from a Linux compatible environment
+      - i. run `bash makeall.sh`, from a Linux compatible environment
       - ii. **or** run `sbt` to get an executable JAR file as indicated in the [Soda release notes][soda-release-notes].
 The command itself is described in `build` and the file is `release`.
 To execute a JAR file, you need a [Java][java] environment